relaywirelessapi/helium-api/docs/docs/persisted-queries.md

 ---
 sidebar_position: 4
-title: Persisted Queries
+title: Endpoints
 ---

-# Persisted Queries
+# Endpoints

+With GraphQL, you can call stable URL to return a predefined data pattern, known as persistent queries.
+This concept is the same concept as the REST API has endpoints.

-This document outlines the available persisted queries in the Helium API.
+This document outlines the available persisted queries in the Relay Helium API.

 Persisted queries are pre-defined GraphQL queries that can be executed by their ID, providing a more efficient and user-friendly way to query the API.